thegrumpys/odop/client/docs/Help/alerts.md

 <a id="NotNumber"></a>
 ___

-Alert entry #ODOP09
+Alert entry #ODOP11
 ## Not a Number (NaN)
 The value of the associated variable is Not a Number ([NaN](https://en.wikipedia.org/wiki/NaN)).
 This is a computational error condition that may cascade to other variables.

-The most likely source of this condition is user input that creates a mathematical difficulty such as division by zero.
-For example, in round wire coil springs, if the value of OD_Free is exactly twice the value of Wire_Dia, the associated ID_Free will have a value of exactly 0.0.
-This will likely create a division by zero situation in the calculation of other variables such as Cycle_Life which then triggers this alert.

-As it is possible to Save or Export a design with this condition, it is possible to encounter this alert on File : Open or File : Import of a previously saved design.

-In most cases, the best way to resolve his alert is to revert the most recent change to a variable.
+In most cases, the best way to resolve this alert is to revert the most recent change to a variable.
 If that works, try establishing values that are part way to the value causing the problem.
 It is possible that using the Search feature could resolve the alert.
 It is also possible that use of the Search feature could create this alert.
 In that case, it may be possible to clear the alert by making small changes to one or more Independent Variables.
 If all else fails and a Search or Seek operation has been previously executed in the current design session, the [AutoSave](/docs/Help/autoSave.html) feature may allow you to fall back to a previous design.

+The most likely source of this condition is user input that creates a mathematical difficulty such as division by zero.
+For example, in round wire coil springs, if the value of OD_Free is exactly twice the value of Wire_Dia, the associated ID_Free will have a value of exactly 0.0.
+This will likely create a division by zero situation in the calculation of other variables.
+NaN can appear when mathematical operations involve multiple infinities.

+As it is possible to Save or Export a design with this condition, it is possible to encounter this alert on File : Open or File : Import of a previously saved design.

 If you feel that this alert is not appropriate for your situation, please contact customer support.